Breaking News

 Trump claimed he cut off contact with Epstein after the financier was convicted for soliciting underage prostitutes, referring to Epstein as a “creep.”
 But the pair of Manhattan socialites have shared a long and cozy history together.

 Prior to his death, Epstein described himself as one of Trump’s “closest friends.”
 The duo were named and photographed together on several occassions—including at Trump’s second wedding.
-The socialites were caught shepherding underaged girls into casinos together, and Trump reportedly flew on Epstein’s jets between Palm Beach and New York at least seven times.
+The socialites were caught shepherding underage girls into casinos together, and Trump reportedly flew on Epstein’s jets between Palm Beach and New York at least seven times.
 Trump penned a salacious letter to Epstein for the sex trafficker’s 50th birthday, and was quoted in a 2002 New York Magazine profile as saying that he had, at that point, known Epstein for 15 years, referring to him as a “terrific guy.”

 Much to Trump’s chagrin, the botched rollout of the Epstein files has continued to plague his administration.
 Instead of simply disclosing the contents of the files, the Trump administration has expended vast resources to reportedly strip the president’s name from the documents.
 The White House also tapped Epstein’s longtime associate Ghislaine Maxwell to produce a new list of the deceased financier’s associates, which undoubtedly already exists in the Epstein files.
-The plot granted Maxwell improved living conditions, moving her to a minimum security prison camp in Texas, and gave her time on the national stage to ask Trump for a pardon.
+The plot granted Maxwell improved living conditions, moving her to a minimum-security prison camp in Texas, and gave her time on the national stage to ask Trump for a pardon.

 The Epstein story has remained an anomaly in Trump’s political career.
 For the better part of a decade, the MAGA leader became adjusted to an undyingly loyal base that rarely skews from or challenges his political vision.
 But Trump’s proximity to Epstein and his heinous crimes has been an outlier, prompting doubts that have undercut Trump’s influence with large swaths of his followers.